Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

 Before starting an interview, it’s important that you do your research on the company.

 This helps you understand the company’s values and culture and how you might fit in.
-This includes potential issues the company is facing that you could solve or how you would make a great addition to the team in terms of work culture.
+It also allows you to identify potential issues the company is facing that you could solve, or highlight specific skills you have that would make a great addition to the team.

 The candidate in the following sample answer shows they’re not only on top of the company’s current events but also familiar with common business practices: